 Embers Exhibition: A Turning Point

 Friday night was the opening of my exhibition Embers at Romulus Folio Gallery.
-It was a beautiful evening surrounded by art collectors, fellow artists, Gladstone residents, friends, family, and the Romulus community.
+It was a beautiful evening surrounded by Gladstone residents, fellow artists, collectors, friends, family, and the Romulus community.
 I felt deeply supported by Councillor Alex Makin from the City of Port Phillip and Kate Spenser from FBIdeas, whose presence meant a lot to me as I shared this body of work.

 Maria is my last living grandparent.
 Like the others before her, she migrated from the islands of Sicily to Melbourne.
 Her story has always been close to me: she lost her father at the age of three, worked in the cotton fields as a child, and attended only a handful of days in primary school.
 She never learned to write in her native language or English.